amirhnajafiz/handbook/docs/kubernetes/12_serviceaccount.md

 # Service Accounts

 Kubernetes offers two distinct ways for clients that run within your cluster, or that otherwise have a relationship to your cluster's control plane to authenticate to the API server.

 A service account provides an identity for processes that run in a Pod, and maps to a ServiceAccount object.
 When you authenticate to the API server, you identify yourself as a particular user.

 Kubernetes recognises the concept of a user, however, Kubernetes itself does not have a User API.
 Pods authenticate as a particular ServiceAccount (for example, default).
 There is always at least one ServiceAccount in each namespace.

-## example
+## e.g.,

 ```yaml
 apiVersion: v1